HIDDEN FROM VIEW

 I am the world’s greatest actress.
 Like my disease, I am the great pretender.
 So, for a few hours here and there, I pretend that my world is normal─that my life is that of a regular, healthy teenage girl.

-When you see me smile and laugh like a typical teenager.
+You see me smile and laugh like a typical teenager.

 What you don’t see is a girl who battles daily to be more than her disease allows.